LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 - **job_parameters** (optional): Here you can set some configuration for your Glue job or if your Glue job uses environment variables/ job parameters, you can set them here as well.

-  - You can find a list of optional glue job configuration in [AWS's documentation][list-of-glue-job-arguments].
+  - You can find a list of optional Glue job configuration in [AWS's documentation][list-of-glue-job-arguments].
 A common one used in the Data Platform is job bookmarking.
 Which can be enabled like this:
     ```
     {
       "--job-bookmark-option" = "job-bookmark-enable"